armory/docs/content/en/docs/installation/guide/install-on-aws.md

 kubectl apply -f spin-ingress.yaml
 ```

-## Configure Spinnaker to be aware of its endpoints
+## Configure Armory to be aware of its endpoints

-Spinnaker must be aware of its endpoints to work properly.
+Armory must be aware of its endpoints to work properly.

 This should be done from the halyard container: